 - To improve staff productivity

-For example, computers for professional use won’t be of the same quality (or price) as those for personal use.
+For example, computers for personal use won’t be of the same quality (or price) as those for professional use.
 This is normal because professionals demand more!

 Making Your Choice